illy94/CS252_Project/README.md

 - (IF TIME) Login with Username and Auth bug
 - (IF TIME) Reset button looked pressed?
 - (IF TIME) Same auth and password bug?
 Technically it's okay
-- (*) Allow the user to remove a particular image!!!
+- (IMPORTANT) Allow the user to remove a particular image!!!
+- (IMPORTANT) Check the validity of a certain link!!!

 ---